 Gestalt: involves focusing on the here-and-now – bringing awareness to the thoughts, feelings, and sensations of the present moment.

 Neuro-Linguistic Programming (NLP): our language plays a role in shaping our perceptions, thoughts, and actions.
 We give meaning to the stories of our lives through language.
 NLP involves employing language as a tool for desired behavioural change.

 Acceptance and Commitment Therapy (ACT): a mindfullness-based therapy that helps to gain greater well-being by overcoming negative thoughts and feelings, and learning to reduce avoidant coping strategies.

-I hold a diploma in Transpersonal Counselling Psychology from Clearmind International Institute, and am a member in good standing with the Association of Cooperative Counselling Therapists of Canada (ACCT).
+I hold a diploma in Transpersonal Counselling Psychology from Clearmind International Institute (2018), and am a member in good standing with the Association of Cooperative Counselling Therapists of Canada (ACCT).
 I participate in ongoing continuing education and regular supervision with my counselling supervisor.
 I have completed the accredited SAN’YAS Anti-Racism Indigenous Cultural Safety Training core training for Mental Health certificate program, and humbly strive toward being a culturally safe and competent therapist for people from all backgrounds.

 If you are interested in finding out more about how I may be able to support you, or would like to book a session with me, please contact me below to book a free consultation.